Cassareep

-Cassareep is a thick black liquid made from cassava root, often with additional spices, which is used as a base for many sauces and especially in Guyanese pepperpot.
-Besides use as a flavoring and browning agent, it is commonly regarded as a food preservative although laboratory testing is inconclusive.
+Cassareep is a seasoning made from cassava root, often with additional spices, which is used as a base for many sauces and especially in Guyanese pepperpot.
+Besides use as a flavoring and browning agent, it is commonly regarded as a food preservative, although laboratory testing is inconclusive.

 Production

-Cassareep is made from the juice of the bitter cassava root, which is poisonous (it contains acetone cyanohydrin, a compound which decomposes to the highly toxic hydrogen cyanide on contact with water).
+Cassareep is made from the juice of the bitter cassava root, which is poisonous, as it contains acetone cyanohydrin, a compound which decomposes to the highly toxic hydrogen cyanide on contact with water.
 Hydrogen cyanide, traditionally called "prussic acid", is volatile and quickly dissipates when heated.
 Nevertheless, improperly cooked cassava has been blamed for a number of deaths.
-Amerindians from Guyana reportedly made an antidote by steeping chili peppers in rum.
+Indigenous peoples in Guyana reportedly made an antidote by steeping chili peppers in rum.

 To make cassareep, the juice is boiled until it is reduced by half in volume, to the consistency of molasses and flavored with spices—including cloves, cinnamon, salt, sugar, and cayenne pepper.
 Traditionally, cassareep was boiled in a soft pot, the actual "pepper pot", which would absorb the flavors and also impart them (even if dry) to foods such as rice and chicken cooked in it.

 Most cassareep is exported from Guyana.
 The natives of Guyana traditionally brought the product to town in bottles, and it is available on the US market in bottled form.
 Though the cassava root traveled from Brazil to Africa, where the majority of cassava is grown, there is no production of cassareep in Africa.

 Culinary use

-Cassareep is used for two distinct goals, that originate from two important aspects of the ingredient: its particular flavor, and its preservative quality.

 Cassareep is essential in the preparation of pepperpot, and gives the dish its "distinctive bittersweet flavor."
 Cassareep can also be used as an added flavoring to dishes, "imparting upon them the richness and flavour of strong beef-soup."

 A peculiar quality of cassareep, which works as an antiseptic, is that it allows food to be kept "on the back of the stove" for indefinite lengths of time, as long as additional cassareep is added every time meat is added.
 According to legend, Betty Mascoll of Grenada had a pepperpot that was maintained like this for more than a century.
 Dutch planters in Suriname reportedly had pepperpots in daily use that they kept cooking for many years, as did "businessmen's clubs" in the Caribbean.